 Barbados has long been an exporter of health services within the Eastern Caribbean region.
-International patients have traveled to the Queen Elizabeth Hospital through both formal cross-border care arrangements between national health systems in the region, and informal, patient-initiated journeys (Walters et al., 1993; Gonzales, Brenzel, and Sancho., 2001).
+International patients have traveled to the Queen Elizabeth Hospital through both formal cross-border care arrangements between national health systems in the region, and informal, patient-initiated journeys (Gonzales et al., 2001; Walters et al., 1993).
 These trips have largely been for consultations and treatments by specialists that are unavailable in their home countries.
 The structure of medical training in the Caribbean has facilitated the development of these international referral networks between physicians in the region.
-The training environment, historically based at the medical school at the University of the West Indies' Jamaica campus until 1968, when training expanded to Trinidad and Barbados, has resulted in Caribbean physicians having an awareness of the availability, types, and quality of specialties outside of the national systems they practice in.
+The centralized training environment, historically based at the medical school at the University of the West Indies' Jamaica campus, combined with residency positions at facilities throughout the Caribbean, has resulted in Caribbean physicians having an awareness of the availability, types, and quality of specialties outside of the national systems they practice in.